kitian616/jekyll-TeXt-theme/README.md

 ## Skins

-You can choose these 6 built-in skins below:
+TeXt has 6 built-in skins, You can also  your own skin.

 | `default` | `dark` | `forest` |
 | --- |  --- | --- |